abdulsultans/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-#0x06.
+# 0x06.
 C - More Ponters, Arrays and Strings

--Learning what pointers are and how to use them -Learning what arrays are and how to use them
+- Learning what pointers are and how to use them
+- Learning what arrays are and how to use them